 According to the Mayo Clinic, these drugs can ease the symptoms of depression, although they do carry a risk of adverse side effects.

-As a result of this, the drugs carry a black box warning, which is an important notice on the leaflet outlining the possible dangers of the drugs.
+As a result of this, the drugs carry a black box warning, which is an important notice on the information leaflet outlining the possible dangers of the drugs.

 Psychotherapy and counseling

 Psychotherapy involves talking to a trained professional.

-Outpatient facilities can help with long-term care.
+Outpatient facilities and psychotherapy clinics can help with long-term care.